PyO3/maturin/Readme.md

     pyo3-pack publish [FLAGS] [OPTIONS]

 FLAGS:
+        --debug
-        --debug              Do not pass --release to cargo -h, --help               Prints help information
+            Do not pass --release to cargo

+    -h, --help
+            Prints help information

+        --no-strip
-        --no-strip           Strip the library for minimum file size --skip-auditwheel    Don't check for manylinux compliance
+            Strip the library for minimum file size

+        --skip-auditwheel
+            Don't check for manylinux compliance

+    -V, --version
-    -V, --version            Prints version information
+            Prints version information

 OPTIONS:
-    -m, --manifest-path <PATH>                      The path to the Cargo.toml [default: Cargo.toml] --target <TRIPLE>                           The --target option for cargo -b, --bindings <bindings>
+    -m, --manifest-path <PATH>
+            The path to the Cargo.toml [default: Cargo.toml]

+        --target <TRIPLE>
+            The --target option for cargo

+    -b, --bindings <bindings>
             Which kind of bindings to use.
 Possible values are pyo3, rust-cpython, cffi and bin

         --cargo-extra-args <cargo_extra_args>...
             Extra arguments that will be passed to cargo as `cargo rustc [...] [arg1] [arg2] --`

+            Use as `--cargo-extra-args="--my-arg"`
     -i, --interpreter <interpreter>...
             The python versions to build wheels for, given as the names of the interpreters.
 Uses autodiscovery if not explicitly set.